wow300/New-Boss-Rush/README.md

-The latest update added World 2 to Boss Map!
+The latest update added The Abyss DLC.